Zamfara APC faction holds state Congress, says Marafa, Yari not joining PDP

 This was as the former Zamfara senator dismissed reports that he alongside the immediate past former Governor of the state, Abdulaziz Yari had ditched the APC for the opposition Peoples Democratic Party PDP.

-Recall that the Marafa faction had recently held ward and local government congresses in the state.
+Recall that the Marafa faction had recently held ward and local government congresses in state.

 The exercise which produced Alhaji Surajo Garba Maikatako as chairman, was peaceful as security operatives successfully managed the crowd that thronged out for the exercise.